The following is specifically for pre-medicine and pre-dentistry, much of it also pertains to other health professions.

 Should I retake a health profession admission test?
 There is not a simple answer to this question.
 According to MCAR data, retakes average less than a 1-point gain.
 Those with low scores (<8) tended to gain more than a point.
 Retake a test only if you have taken specific steps to improve your performance.
 The test information booklet will tell you what to bring in order to establish your identity.
 Be aware of this so you won't be stressed by it.

-**Discuss your relative chances of entrance to medical/dental school with the pre-professional health advisors, the pre-health professions advisory committee and other members of the faculty who you know well.
+Discuss your relative chances of entrance to medical/dental school with the pre-professional health advisors, the pre-med committee and other members of the faculty who you know well.
 Be realistic!
 If your chances appear to be excellent, visit and talk to schools of your interest.
-Speak to their students to learn about the curriculum design and general attitudes.
+Speak to their students to learn about the curriculum and general attitudes.
 DO NOT take the MCAT or DAT just to see what it is about or “for practice.”
 There are practice exams for this.
-The record of your test-taking attempts follows for ALL subsequent applications
+The record of your test-taking attempts follows you for ALL subsequent applications.

 Practice on a photocopy of the application.

 Make sure you know the deadline, and apply early!
 We strongly suggest that you apply during the summer before your senior year, assuming you plan on going to medical school the year after you graduate.

 The Early Decision Program (EDP) allows applicants to apply early at one school, and, if accepted, be notified of the school's admission decision by October 1.
 If not accepted under the EDP, applicants will automatically be placed in the regular applicant pool by the school and may then apply to additional schools.
 The Medical School Admission Requirement publication provides information on which schools participate in the EDP.